 “No. It’s because his religion forbids it.
 And don’t be a wise ass.”

 We spent Christmas Eve at a nearby resort that was the vacation spot… in 1958.
 Once upscale and chic, the hotel had fallen into disrepair.
-A fire roared in the lobby, and I can only imagine it was fueled by a mountain of state issued safety violations.
-Fortunately, whatever money they saved in sprinkler upgrades was spent on Christmas decorations that brought wonder to my Hebrew eyes.
+Wallpaper weeped off the walls and the carpeting felt thin and sticky.
+Yes, a fire roared in the lobby, but I can only imagine it was fueled by a mountain of state issued safety violations.
+Fortunately, whatever money they saved in sprinkler upgrades that could potentially save our lives, was spent on Christmas decorations that brought wonder to my Hebrew eyes.
 Flecks of silver and gold were splayed everywhere, and they had a name for it: tinsel.
 I learned other words, too.
 The aging pianist in the lobby sang of magical creatures that were half reptile and half bird, called turtle doves.
 They sounded slow and peaceful and I dreamed of keeping one in a tank.
 There was a log called a yule, and in a bowl there was a nog.
-Everything about this place was pulled out of a Thomas Kincaid painting they sell in the mall, and it was glorious.
-In the morning, I was told, we’d be visited by Santa himself.
-Of course I was aware that Santa Claus wasn’t real, but at least I’d get to meet a real person dressed as Santa Claus, and that counted for something.
+The pleasure was insane.

 On Christmas morning, we awoke to find fresh snowfall on the ground, just like the movies promised.
-My sister and I quickly got dressed and raced downstairs to the Christmas tree, like you’re supposed to.
+I could’ve done a happily little dance in my feety pajamas, were I not so worried about my penis flopping out of the crotch fold.
+My sister and I quickly got dressed and raced downstairs to the Christmas tree, silently shouting, “Santa!
+Santa!”
 And there, handing out presents to a hoard of waiting children, was the big man himself — Jolly St. Nick.

 “Go get one,” urged my mother.